Indicative Price Range and How the Offer Is Structured

 The cost depends directly on the frameworks that must be covered.

-A company that only has to comply with EINF does not face the same burden as another that reports under CSRD, Taxonomy, SBTi or ISOs at the same time.
+A company that only has to comply with EINF does not face the same burden as another that reports under CSRD, Taxonomy, SBTi, ISOs, or the non-financial reporting directive at the same time.

 The way we manage data influences the price.